World's Strongest Man: Competition format and commonly contested events

 Beginning in 2017, the qualifying format was changed.
 After five events, the leader clinches a spot in the final while the last place competitor is eliminated from the competition.
 To determine the second finalist of the group, a new event called Last Man Standing was added.
 An Atlas Stone is placed at the center of an octagon and, one at a time, the competitors must lift the stone and drop it over a 55-inch metal bar.
 They each have twenty seconds to do this, and once one cannot complete the drop, he is eliminated and the next highest scoring competitor entering the event takes his turn.
 The competition continues in stepladder fashion, beginning with the fourth and fifth place competitors, until only one remains; that competitor is declared the winner of the event and secures the second place in the final for the qualifying group.

 The 2018 competition used the Atlas Stones event to determine the second finalist.
 The three lowest scorers were eliminated from the competition, and the second and third place finishers squared off with the winner advancing to the final.

 The 2019 competition saw the return of Last Man Standing, but instead of featuring the remaining four competitors, only the second and third place competitors square off to determine the second finalist.

+The 2025 competition will see a format change with the finalists performance in the group stage counting towards the final.
+Each finalist can start between 1-10 points.
+The last man standing event has also been abandoned.